Income Tax Act 2007

 You could also call this:

-"Tax on interest from lending money with inflation protection"
+"Tax on money lent with inflation protection has a limit"

 Illustration for Income Tax Act 2007

-You pay interest on money you lend.
-The person paying you interest must take out some tax.
-They take out the smaller of two amounts of tax.
-One amount is the interest payment after taking out some tax, as stated in section RE 12.
-You use a formula to work out the other amount of tax.
-The formula is the capital value increase times the tax rate.
-The capital value increase is the difference between the current and previous interest payments.
-The tax rate is the basic rate set out in schedule 1.
-The current coupon payment is the amount payable for the money lent.
-It is determined by a fixed relationship to one or more indices of general price inflation in New Zealand.
-The previous coupon payment is the amount payable before the current payment.
-If there has been no previous payment, it is the face value of the instrument.
+When you lend money under an inflation-indexed instrument, the payer must withhold tax.
+They must pay the lesser of two amounts to the Commissioner.
+The first amount is the interest payment after withholding tax under section RE 12.
+The second amount is calculated using a formula.
+The formula is the capital value increase multiplied by the tax rate.
+The tax rate is set out in clause 3 or 4 of schedule 1, part D. The capital value increase is the difference between the current and previous coupon payments.
+The current coupon payment is the amount payable for the money lent, based on inflation in New Zealand.
+The previous coupon payment is the amount payable before the current payment, or the face value if there was no previous payment.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.